Zhukek/Zhukek/README.md

 ---

 ### :man_technologist: About me:
--I am Junior Web-developer
+- I am Junior Web-developer
--Yandex.Practicum student
+- Yandex.Practicum student
--I am inspired by writing code
+- I am inspired by writing code
--I like to study new technologies
+- I like to study new technologies

 ---